drewblas/elise-the-editor/site/content/_index.md

     and writing tasks!
 second_box:
   heading: Professional Experience
-  text: >-
+  text: |-
-    Master of the Arts - Instructional DesignMaster of the Arts - Library Science
+    Master of the Arts - Instructional Design
+    Master of the Arts - Library Science
 service_lead:
   heading: Services
-  subheading: There's so many ways I can help you make your content great2!
+  subheading: There's so many ways I can help you make your content great!
 services:
   - color: accent4
     heading: Find